 Tycho - "Ain't that a shame.
 (Toink)"

-The eponymous protagonist in Sarab deals out one of these to an unnamed girl.
+- The eponymous protagonist in Sarab deals out one of these to an unnamed girl.
 Or rather, her avatar.

 Kaleb: Bastard!
 You think you're really changing anything?
 Solus has more power and influence than you could ever dream of.
 You can't stop him — and if you kill me, another will take my place.

 - When fighting in Real Life, be aware that employing this trope may be in violation of The Laws and Customs of War, depending on the circumstances.
 Even if the enemy in question was requesting a Mercy Kill, he won't exactly be able to vouch for you at your court martial later on.

-Relatively common in mechanized and naval warfare.
+- Relatively common in mechanized and naval warfare.
 An enemy disabled in the heat of combat may then be ignored while more threatening targets are focused on.
 While it is a crime to Sink the Lifeboats, there is nothing particularly wrong with swinging back to finish off a crippled Cool Ship if there is any chance the crew may repair her and bring her back into the fight.
 This was indeed a common role for submarines during larger battles during World War II.
 Arguably justifiable under rules of war as one is technically delivering a death blow to an inanimate vessel, not the people aboard her (who simply become collateral damage if they don't survive).

-Before modern medicine, the blow of grace was frequently delivered to a mortally wounded enemy.
+- Before modern medicine, the blow of grace was frequently delivered to a mortally wounded enemy.
 Many weapons could deliver mortal, incapacitating wounds which would leave a human helpless and in agony for hours before their death.
 Given the battlefields were also prone to attract scavenging wildlife, being swiftly slain after the battle could be a great act of mercy.

-Occasionally employed during executions in some countries, particularly firing squad, if the initial action does not instantly kill the condemned.
+- Occasionally employed during executions in some countries, particularly firing squad, if the initial action does not instantly kill the condemned.
 An officer or other official, upon determining that the prisoner is still alive, may choose to fire a point-blank round into the person's head to ensure death.